strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.3.4 =
+* BUG: Fixed bug where checkbox values weren't updated if they were changed from checked to unchecked during a renewal checkout.
+(Thanks, stevep2000)

 = 1.3.3 =
 * BUG: Still fixing the bug with dependency fields with labels with quotes in them.